 2013 – The VET deploys in response to the fertilizer plant explosion in West, Texas.

-2013 – The Center for Organ and Cell Biotechnology (CCOB0, a collaboration between the Texas Heart Institute (THI) and the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) led by Dr. Doris Taylor, director of Regenerative Medicine Research at THI, launches.
+2013 – The Center for Organ and Cell Biotechnology (CCOB), a collaboration between the Texas Heart Institute (THI) and the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVMBS) led by Dr. Doris Taylor, director of Regenerative Medicine Research at THI, launches.

 2014 – During the Ebola outbreak in Dallas, the VET cares for an affected nurse’s dog and helps create protocols for canines potentially exposed to the virus.